 It’s the biggest vaccination campaign in American history—but not everyone’s on board.
-Phyllis Arthur, BIO’s VP of Infectious Diseases and Emerging Science, investigates why in a series of interviews for the just-relaunched I AM BIO Podcast.
+Phyllis Arthur, Biotechnology Innovation Organization (BIO) VP of Infectious Diseases and Emerging Science, investigates why in a series of interviews for the just-relaunched I am BIO Podcast.

-Enthusiasm for getting a COVID-19 vaccine is growing, as we recently reported—but around 37% of Americans are uncertain or say they don’t want the vaccine, including larger shares in minority, low-income, and rural communities.
+Enthusiasm for getting a COVID-19 vaccine is growing, as Good Day BIO reported—but around 37% of Americans are uncertain or say they don’t want the vaccine, including larger shares in minority, low-income, and rural communities.

-Information “overload” is part of the problem, says Angel, a fitness instructor from Maryland.
+Information “overload” is part of the problem, says Angel, a fitness instructor from Maryland, who was interviewed on the podcast.

 “Being African American, I also question why it also felt like they were pushing it on the African American community as well as the less fortunate,” Angel adds.
 “It actually made me a little more apprehensive to taking it.”